 They must manage people, processes and systems and make sure productivity targets are met.
 They also oversee the maintenance of warehouse and labour-management systems and may be involved in operating automated storage and retrieval systems.

-In a large operation, warehouse managers manage teams of workers through the use of team leaders and supervisors and deal with personnel issues such as the recruitment, training and discipline of staff.
+Warehouse managers are responsible for workplace health and safety standards and for the security of the building and stock.
+In a large operation, they manage teams of workers through the use of team leaders and supervisors and deal with personnel issues such as the recruitment, training and discipline of staff.

 Specialist warehouses involve the storage of temperature-controlled products, such as food and pharmaceuticals, and the storage of hazardous materials.

 Work activities depend on the size of the operation.

 - In large storage operations, managers have a more strategic role and deal with planning, coordinating, administration and general management issues, which include the day-to-day supervision of staff and overseeing work organised by team leaders (who then report to the manager).

 - In a small operation, a manager deals with more practical, 'hands-on' work.

 Specific tasks carried out by a warehouse manager can include:

 - liaising with customers, suppliers and transport companies;